Questions About Horseback Riding?

 Q: Can we schedule a private ride, just for my girlfriend and I?
 She loves horses and I want to propose.

 A: Usually, yes.
 Planning is a good thing.
-However, if you’re focused on doing it tomorrow, it’s the middle of summer and I have the full day booked, it’s probably not going to work out.
+If you’re focused on doing it tomorrow, it’s the middle of summer and we have the full day booked, it’s probably not going to work.

-I am delighted to help creative lovers make unique memories.
+We are delighted to help creative lovers make unique memories.
 Some fantasies are a little beyond practical, but we can always come up with unique experiences.
-I’ve done a unicorn ride!
-Ask about the bunny, the diamond, the Champaign and emergency surgery….
+We’ve done a unicorn ride!
+Ask about the bunny, the diamond, the bubbly bottle and emergency surgery….

 Call 859-586-0199 and see if we can make your dream come true!